adaptivestone/framework-documentation/docs/06-Controllers/03-middleware.md

 import Auth from "@adaptivestone/framework/services/http/middleware/Auth.js";
 ```

-Allow to pass only if the user provided.
-Please use any middleware that provide user instance before (like GetUserByToken)
+Allows passing only if the user is provided.
+Please use any middleware that provides a user instance beforehand (like `GetUserByToken`).

 #### Parameters

-No parameters
+No parameters.

 ### Cors